morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 >[!NOTE]
 >There has been some debate in the field about what normalization methods to apply.
 >
-> McMurdie & Holmes 2014 claim that too much data is lost when you use rarefaction, and instead suggest using the Variance Stabilizing Transformation offered thorugh DESeq2.
+> McMurdie & Holmes 2014 claim that too much data is lost when you use rarefaction, and instead suggest using the Variance Stabilizing Transformation offered through DESeq2.
 But many microbial environments are extremely variable in microbial composition, which would *violate* DESeq normalization assumptions of a constant abundance of a majority of species and of a balance of increased/decreased abundance for those species that do change. (paper here: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003531)
 >
->Indeed, Dr. Pat Schloss at the University of Michigan, who is a microbial ecologist who wrote one of the OG 16S amplicon softwares (Mothur) and is very knowledgeable in this field, wrote a rebuttal to that paper, providing evidence that *true* rarefaction/subsampling is still superior in dealing with uneven sequence depth. (paper 1: https://journals.asm.org/doi/10.1128/msphere.00355-23?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed, paper 2: https://journals.asm.org/doi/full/10.1128/msphere.00354-23)
+>Indeed, Dr. Pat Schloss at the University of Michigan, a microbial ecologist who wrote one of the OG 16S amplicon softwares (Mothur) and is very knowledgeable in this field, wrote a rebuttal to that paper, providing evidence that *true* rarefaction/subsampling is still superior in dealing with uneven sequence depth. (paper 1: https://journals.asm.org/doi/10.1128/msphere.00355-23?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed, paper 2: https://journals.asm.org/doi/full/10.1128/msphere.00354-23)
 >
 >He has also published a few Youtube videos on this and other stuff, I suggest checking it out if interested. https://www.youtube.com/watch?v=t5qXPIS-ECU&list=PLmNrK_nkqBpJuhS93PYC-Xr5oqur7IIWf&index=2&ab_channel=RiffomonasProject

-Before we use rarefaction (with multiple sampling), to normalize our data, we can take a look at a rarefaction curve to get a sense of how sequencing depth relates to observed diverity of ASVs.
+Before using rarefaction (with multiple sampling!) to normalize our data, let's look at a rarefaction curve to get a sense of how sequencing depth relates to observed diversity of ASVs.

 ```R
 # rarefraction curve